 Driven by using local, fresh ingredients New Zealanders tend to incorporate produce from both the land and the sea in their dishes.
-With a population of over 4 million compared to a sheep population of around 50 million, it is no small wonder that lamb is one of the most popular dishes domestically as well as being an important export.
+With a population of over 4 million compared to a sheep population of around 50 million, it is no small wonder that lamb is one of the most popular dishes domestically as well as an important export.
 New Zealand lamb is particularly known for its flavour and tenderness.

 Traditional New Zealand dishes include lamb, pork and venison, salmon, crayfish, bluff oysters, whitebait, mussels, scallops, kumara (sweet potato), kiwifruit, tamarillo and pavlova.
 Pavolva is a highly contested item in the rivalry between New Zealand and Australia as both countries lay claim to its origins.
 However, history tends to side with the Kiwis as the oldest known recipe came from New Zealand.

 In terms of Maori cooking, a Hangi feast should not be missed.
 This is a traditional method of cooking involving heat rocks buried in a pit oven.
 Chicken, pork, lamb, potatoes, kumara and other vegetables are cooked underground for several hours until ready.
 This way of preparing food is particularly popular due to its smokey flavour.
 Another popular Maori dish is a boil-up which is basically a cross between stew and soup with pork, potatoes, kumara and dumplings cooked together in one pot.

 Despite a penchant for the barbecue, home baking is actually believed to be the only part of New Zealand cuisine that has not been altered by international influences.
-This has lead to a strong sweet tooth within the country and its desserts should not be missed on any trip.
+This has to lead to a strong sweet tooth within the country and its desserts should not be missed on any trip.